sudara/melatonin_test_helpers/README.md

 REQUIRE_THAT (myAudioBlock, isEmptyAfter(256));
 ```

-Passes when the block only contains zeros after this sample number.
+Passes when the block only contains zeros after this sample number, or when the block ends at this point.

 ## Other helpers